pascal-fb-martin/echttp/README.md

 ## HTTP Client

-The echttp library includes support for the HTTP client side.
+The echttp library includes support for the HTTP and HTTPS client side.
 This is an extension to the HTTP server function, not an independent client library: the HTTP server needs to be initialized before the client functions can be used.

-The intent is to allow an application using echttp to access other web server to collect information, or to access web services.
+The intent is to allow an application using echttp to access other web servers to collect information, or to access web services.
 For example a sprinkler controller may need to access public web sites to get weather information, or control relays through local web services.

 A web client request is processed in three steps:
 * Initialize the query context (providing the method and URL).